 “Discipline is choosing between what you want now and what you want most.”
 You may have heard this quote, but have you applied it to your life?

-I’m able to skip my moments of chocolate filled happiness because I know that there’s something even sweeter than that chocolate.
-Instead, I’ll use that money to pay off debt.
-Not because paying credit card companies makes me happy.
-But because when we are out of debt, we’ll finally be free to do the things we want most.
+You might use that money to pay off debt.
+Not because paying credit card companies makes you happy.
+But because getting out of debt makes you free to do the things you want most.

 When I skip the chocolate bar, it’s because I’m dreaming of a guilt free vacation.
 Or (more likely) adding a second bathroom to our home.

 Hedonic adaptation is an idea I stumbled across that re-framed much of my own spending.
 It’s the idea that things that our bodies and minds adjust to levels of happiness.

 For instance, simple joys become boring, and we feel like we need to add more excitement to our lives.
 Except that we soon adjust to that, too.

 I wrote more about that in my post Is It Too Comfortable in Here?

 Take These Steps:

 - Choose the method above that means the most to you.
 Practice thinking about your spending using that method.

 - If you find it helpful, adopt a saying like “What do I want more than this?”
 “How long do I have to work for this?” or our favorite… #yearofno.